Business and Liberal Arts Center, Room B221, 212 217.3800

 Students have many opportunities to participate in social, educational, and community service activities sponsored by Residential Life and the Residence Hall Community Council (RHCC).
 RHCC—the association of on-campus residents—sponsors trips, events, and other campus activities, including the annual spring block party.

 The Office of the Registrar exists to support the FIT community by providing information and services to support, facilitate, and promote the educational mission of the college.
-This role specifically includes providing information about the services related to academic programs and degree requirements, registration and enrollment verification, and maintenance of permanent academic records for students, faculty, staff, and external constituencies in a timely, accurate, confidential, and supportive manner in accordance with college policy and state and federal law.
+This role specifically includes providing information about registration, enrollment verification, and maintenance of permanent academic records for students, faculty, staff, and external constituencies in a timely, accurate, and confidential manner in accordance with college policy and state and federal law.

-The Department of Student Life at the Fashion Institute of Technology offers a complete educational, cultural, and social experience.
-Student Life is responsible for clubs and organizations, student government, orientation/Weeks of Welcome, leadership workshops, and social programming.
+The Department of Student Life offers a complete educational, cultural, and social experience.
+Student Life is responsible for clubs and organizations, student government, orientation/Weeks of Welcome, Legacy Week, leadership workshops, and social programming.
 The department is the center of many extracurricular activities on campus.
-Through active participation in our diverse opportunities, along with the services offered through the department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.
+Through active participation in our diverse opportunities along with services offered through the Department of Student Life, students become engaged in campus life, enhancing their learning, exploration, and sense of community.